Bradshaw v. Board of Commissioners , 92 N.C. 278 ( 1885 )

 (2) The assessment leaves out certain real estate owned by railroads, and other owned and used for school purposes.

-(3) The tax was not ascertained and assessed by the concurring action of the commissioners and justices of the county, but is the sole act of the former.
+(3) The tax -was not ascertained and assessed by the concurring action of the commissioners and justices of the county, but is the sole act of the former.

 After a temporary restraining order, and on notice, the plaintiffs applied to the judge for an interlocutory injunction against the collection of the tax, until the cause could be heard, and numerous affidavits were read in support of, and in opposition to, the order.
 His Honor denied the application and dismissed the action, from which the plaintiffs appeal.

 1. The first objection to the method of assessing the tax is in our opinion well taken.
 The commissioners had no power to consolidate the districts into one, and raise the means of building the boundary around it upon all the lands comprised within its limits by imposing an ad valorem tax.
-The vote taken in the New Garden District was in favor of a stock-law within the area it comprises, and of a tax upon the real estate it embraces, to defray the cost of enclosing that territory alone.
+The vote taken in the New’ Garden District -was in favor of a stock-law within the area it comprises, and of a tax upon the real estate it embraces, to defray the cost of enclosing that territory alone.
 And so it was with each of the other territorial districts with its specific boundaries.
-Had a general vote been cast on a proposition to enclose all the territory of the separate districts under one fence, at the common cost of the real estate owners, the action of the commissioners *Page 281 would be rightful.
+Had a general vote been cast on a proposition to enclose all the territory of the separate districts under one fence, at the common cost of the real estate owners, the action of the commissioners *281 would be rightful.
 But no such vote was authorized and none such taken.
 The voters in the several districts have given their consent to the enclosing of each, without reference to any past or future action among the tax-payers upon whom the burden falls of other portions of the county, whether adjacent or distant.
-The effect of the erection into the separate districts of adjoining lands, may be, by mutual arrangement, to dispense with a fence and divisional lines, and thus reduce the cost to each; but it cannot obliterate them so as to make one common territory of all.
-The districts remain as before, distinct and independent, and in each the cost of construction must rest upon the real estate owners in each, for its protection against the incursions of stock.
-There never has been obtained the sanction of the voters to a proposition for enclosing the whole under one fence, an indispensable condition to the levy of an indiscriminate advalorem tax upon all.
+The effect of the erection into the separate districts of adjoining lands, may be, by mutual arrangement, to dispense with a fence and divisional lines, and thus reduce the cost to each; but. it cannot obliterate them so as to make one common territory of all.
+The districts remain as before,- distinct and independent, and in each the cost of construction must rest upon the real estate owners in each, for its protection against the incursions of stock.
+There never has been obtained the sanction of the voters to a proposition for enclosing the whole under one fence, an indispensable condition to the levy of an indiscriminate ad valorem tax upon all.

-This is in conformity with our ruling in a case, presenting somewhat the same feature, decided at the present term, and renders further discussion needless.
+This is in conformity with our ruling in a ease, presenting somewhat the same feature, decided at the present term, and renders further discussion needless.
 Commissioners of Greene v.
 Commissioners of Lenoir, ante 180.

 2. The 5th section of the act of 1879 places the erection and repair of fences under the exclusive control of the county commissioners; and the next section confers upon them the right to “levy and collect, as they do other taxes, a special tax upon all real property, taxable by the State and county, within the county, township or district, which may adopt this act.”